Dream T Entertainment

-In 2013, Imagine Asia became a majority shareholder of Dream T after acquired 100% of the entire company.
+In 2013, Imagine Asia became a majority shareholder of Dream T after they acquired 100% of the entire company.

 In July 2015, Dream T Entertainment announced that they had acquired 41% of YMC Entertainment's shares along Dream T Entertainment parents company, Imagine Asia also acquired 39% of YMC Entertainment's shares.

+On June 30, 2021, Dream T officially shut down.